RichardRPS/codeLouisvilleProject/ReadMe.md

-This is my first repo and attemot at meeting the requirements for codeLouisville.
-10/23/17
+This is the ReadMe for the Code Louisville Web project.
+I will figure out what to put in a ReadMe file and add it later.